drizzleco/twitter-blast/README.md

   - uses database queries to do the heavy lifting
 - Sending DMs
   - just uses `direct_messages/events/new (message_create)`
-  - update row in database whenever it sends a DM to user
+  - updates row in database whenever it sends a DM to user